About REAL ID

 - Parent's proof of address for minor child (under 18)

-All documents must contain your name and current physical residence address.
-Post Office boxes are NOT acceptable for residence address.
-No photocopies, all documents must be original or certified copies only.
+Note: All documents must contain your name and current physical residence address.
+Post Office Boxes are not acceptable proof of residence address.
+No photocopies; all documents must be original or certified copies only.